chevron Canada business partners

 Q. I want to confirm that this would pertain to us at Bluewave Energy (Parkland) as we are filling propane tanks, sometimes unmanned operational sites.
 Or is this more geared towards your upstream operations?

-A. Screening paperwork has been replaced with the SAS Screening tool.
-In cases where the worker does not have access to a smart device, they can complete the screening paperwork and dispose of it on site.
-The Screener will not touch the document but visually verify it was completed.
-For other paperwork, such as permits, etc., a verbal acknowledgement is being used and documented by one person on site.
-The other option is to use your own pen and sign without touching the paper.
-Preference is certainly given to the verbal method.
+- Screening is conducted using the SAS Screening Tool.
+In cases where the worker does not have access to a smart device, the screening is conducted by designated personnel either over the phone or at a designated screening center.
+For other paperwork such as permits, etc., a verbal acknowledgement is being used and documented by one person on site.
 This process has not been formalized and may vary from site to site.

 Q. When we are onsite delivering fuel, it is predominantly a solo task.
 What type of mask would be expected for this type of service?